ckeditor/ckeditor5/docs/installation/getting-started/getting-and-setting-data.md

 <info-box hint>
 **Quick recap**

-In the {@link installation/getting-started/editor-lifecycle previous tutorial} you have learned about lifecycle methods.
+In the {@link installation/getting-started/editor-lifecycle previous guide} you have learned about lifecycle methods.
 Having the editor created, you can now set or get its data.
 </info-box>

 CKEditor 5 allows you to retrieve the data from and save it to your server (or to your system in general) in various ways.
 In this guide, you can learn about the available options along with their pros and cons.